Welcome to Mannix

 5.1.5 keep the bedroom clean and surrender it in a clean state and in good order, and pay for costs necessary to clean it or to repair damage that exceeds fair wear and tear;

-5.1.6 contribute to maintaining the cleanliness of all communal areas associated with Mannix College, including but not limited to areas such as student common rooms, Junior Common Room, Middle Common Room, Senior Common Room, library, tutorial rooms lounge areas, common rooms, toilets, bathrooms, music rooms, games rooms, gym, laundry etc.;
+5.1.6 contribute to maintaining the cleanliness of all communal areas associated with Mannix College, including but not limited to areas such as student common rooms, Junior Common Room, Middle Common Room, Senior Common Room, library, tutorial rooms, lounge areas, bathrooms, music rooms, games rooms, gym, laundry etc.;

 5.1.7 not hang clothing or other items from windows or balconies that may be observed from outside the premises;